Front exterior of a classic Inner Richmond home in San Francisco with traditional architectural details

 Inner Richmond's housing stock is a major part of its identity.
 A large share of buildings in the broader Richmond District are two stories or less, even though many parcels technically allow taller development.

 The result is a lower-rise neighborhood fabric that often feels more traditional and residential than other parts of San Francisco.
-If you are drawn to classic architecture and a more established streetscape, Inner Richmond real estate can be especially appealing.
+If you are drawn to classic architecture and an established streetscape, Inner Richmond's blocks have a distinctive, period character that's hard to find elsewhere in the city.

-Many Inner Richmond properties trace back to early 20th-century construction.
-Period details, Edwardian and Victorian influences, and classic San Francisco scale still shape much of the housing stock today.
+Many Inner Richmond buildings trace back to early 20th-century construction.
+Period details, Edwardian and Victorian influences, and classic San Francisco scale still shape much of the streetscape today.

 Inner Richmond is not frozen in time.
 Recent and planned projects have added senior housing, mixed-use buildings with one- and two-bedroom homes, and small-scale infill on select blocks.

-What It’s Like to Live in the Inner Richmond
+What It's Like to Live in Inner Richmond

 • Want historic San Francisco architecture and smaller-scale buildings